The term 'tinted moisturisers' is actually an insult to these products, all of which I've tried. They are all much more than that.

 I still wear heavy makeup.
 Double Wear.
 Of course.
 But over the past few months, I've been trying to wean myself off it.
 The fresh-faced 'no makeup' look is 'in' right now, but even if it weren't, I'd prefer to move away from the mask.
 My problem is my face.
 After years of acne, I've been left with redness, scars and gaping pores.
 I don't have a face for no makeup, and that's just the way I feel.
 Unfortunately, tinted moisturisers were a problem for my type of visage.
 They just wouldn't do what I'd want them to do, mainly cover up the blemishes and fill in the holes.
 They also made my face look even oilier, and as my face sucked all the moisture in, it would wear off in no time, leaving behind little orange patches of pigment.

 The original Effaclar Duo moisturiser holds cult classic status.
 It's a hydrating moisturiser, but it also works to reduce inflammation and the appearance of blemishes, and it mattifies, controlling shine.
-On holidays in France last year, I experimented and wore this instead of foundation.
+On holidays in France, I experimented and wore this instead of foundation.
 I had to use some concealer under my eyes and on a couple of particularly nasty blemishes, but with some bronzer and highlighter, I didn't feel self-conscious about not wearing full-coverage foundation at all.

 The one big advantage this has over the Effaclar Duo is its shade range.
 The Unifiant only comes in two shades, light and medium, which is really restricting.
 The Complexion Rescue comes in ten.
 (But it oxidises, so I recommend trying a sample before buying.)
 It's more of a BB cream than a tinted moisturiser, but it does have intense hydrating properties.
-I had to use a powder over it to set it, and I've heard reports from other oily skins that it turns more shiny than oily pretty fast.
+I had to use a powder over it to set it, and I've heard reports from other oily skins that it turns shiny pretty fast.
 This would probably work best on dry-combination skin that has a few blemish issues that need sorting.

 Waso says it's for all skin types, helping to hydrate and protect the skin against UV rays and environmental stressors, improving the look of pores, and decreasing shine.